na-na-hi/renget/archive/llama-cpp-conversions.md

 In order for LoRAs to work with llama.cpp (and its derivatives like koboldcpp), you need to convert them to GGUF format.
 If you [trained a LoRA using llama.cpp](https://rentry.org/cpu-lora), you don't need to do this as the LoRA is already in GGUF format.

+1. Make sure you [installed the required tools](#required-tools) and [set up llama.cpp](#setup).
-1. Open a command prompt and move to our working folder: `cd C:\working-dir`
+2. Open a command prompt and move to our working folder: `cd C:\working-dir`
-2. Download your LoRA, for example: `git clone https://huggingface.co/Undi95/Storytelling-v2-13B-lora`
+3. Download your LoRA, for example: `git clone https://huggingface.co/Undi95/Storytelling-v2-13B-lora`
-3. (Optional) Inside the model folder, you can delete the `.git` directory to save some hard drive space.
+4. (Optional) Inside the model folder, you can delete the `.git` directory to save some hard drive space.
-4. Activate the environment: `llama.cpp\.venv\Scripts\activate.bat` (use  `llama.cpp\.venv\Scripts\Activate.ps1` if you're using PowerShell)
+5. Activate the environment: `llama.cpp\.venv\Scripts\activate.bat` (use  `llama.cpp\.venv\Scripts\Activate.ps1` if you're using PowerShell)
-5. Convert your model: `python llama.cpp\convert-lora-to-ggml.py Storytelling-v2-13B-lora`
+6. Convert your model: `python llama.cpp\convert-lora-to-ggml.py Storytelling-v2-13B-lora`
-6. Deactivate the environment: `deactivate`
+7. (Optional) Deactivate the environment: `deactivate`

-!!! info Speed up `quantize.exe` by adding the number of physical CPU cores in your system to the end of step 3's command (after the quantization format).

 ## Merging LoRAs into a Model

 If you want to offload any layers to your GPU, you're going to want to merge your LoRA with the base model.

+1. Make sure you [installed the required tools](#required-tools) and [set up llama.cpp](#setup).
-1. Before merging, you need a GGUF model and a GGUF LoRA.
+2. Before merging, you need a GGUF model and a GGUF LoRA.
 If you have non-GGUF files, [convert your model to GGUF](#converting-models-to-gguf), and [convert your LoRA to GGUF](#converting-loras-to-gguf).
-2. Open a command prompt and move to our working folder: `cd C:\working-dir`
+3. Open a command prompt and move to our working folder: `cd C:\working-dir`
-3. Merge the model and LoRA: `llama.cpp\export-lora.exe --model-base Stheno-L2-13B.Q8_0.gguf --model-out Stheno-L2-Storytelling-13B.Q8_0.gguf --lora-scaled Storytelling-v2-13B-lora\ggml-adapter-model.bin 1.0`
+4. Merge the model and LoRA: `llama.cpp\export-lora.exe --model-base Stheno-L2-13B.Q8_0.gguf --model-out Stheno-L2-Storytelling-13B.Q8_0.gguf --lora-scaled Storytelling-v2-13B-lora\ggml-adapter-model.bin 1.0`

 Remember to update the file names to match your models and LoRAs.
 The `1.0` at the end specifies how strongly the LoRA should be applied, with `0.0` being not at all, `1.0` being 100%, `2.0` being 200%, and so on.

 **You can apply as many LoRAs as you want at once!** Simply add more `--lora-scaled path\to\lora.bin 1.0` commands for each LoRA you want to merge.
 The percentages do not need to add to 100%, they are applied individually.

-!!! info Speed up `export-lora.exe` by adding `--threads N` to step 3 above.
+!!! info Speed up `export-lora.exe` by adding `--threads N` to step 4 above.
 Replace `N` with the number of physical CPU cores in your system.

 ## Q&A